jodal/comics/docs/deployment.rst

 A request for ``/media/foo.png`` is served from ``/srv/comics/media/foo.png`` without touching the app.

-Note that this setup writes no log files anywhere: Gunicorn and the scheduled jobs log to the journal through their systemd units, and so does Caddy's process log.
+Note that this setup writes no log files anywhere: Granian and the scheduled jobs log to the journal through their systemd units, and so does Caddy's process log.
 Caddy's per-request access logging is disabled by default; add a bare ``log`` directive to the site block if you want it, and it goes to the